 - Como (how)

-8: Top 3 Lisbon’ Miradouros – Portuguese courses Lisbon
+Top 3 Lisbon’ Miradouros IN Lisbon

-There are plenty of them in Lisbon that will offer you unique perspectives of the city.
+As you probably know, Lisbon is known as the seven hills city.
+Even if you don’t like to walk and go up the uphills, you have to admit that a city like ours has many advantages.
+Beautiful VIEWPOINTS (miradouros) is one the them.
+There are plenty in Lisbon that will offer you unique perspectives of the city.
 If you’re learning Portuguese in Lisbon or even if you are just visiting the city this is something that you can’t miss in Portugal.

 Now it is time to check our suggestions (our top 3):